 Continuing the purpose to find the most critical situations for the UE related to the SCS selection other observation might be done.

-In Table-3 the frequency range for the guardband is shown for each SCS and channel bandwith.
+In Tables 2.2-1c and 2.23c the frequency range for the guardband is shown for each SCS and channel bandwith.
 However, if frequency response of each subcarrier is assumed as non-ideal, then this guardband might be studied in terms of how many secondary lobs would keep inside this guardband.
-This information gives us an estimation on how many power might go out the channel bandwidth due to the non-linearity of the transmitter.
+This information gives us an estimation on how much power might go out the channel bandwidth due to the non-linearity of the transmitter.